-Clare Huntington is a professor of law at Fordham School of Law, where she does research and teaches in the areas of family law, poverty law, and immigration.
+Clare Huntington is the Joseph M. McLaughlin Professor of Law at Fordham School of Law, where she does research and teaches in the areas of family law, poverty law, and legislation and regulation.
 Prior to joining the Fordham faculty in 2011, she was an Associate Professor at the University of Colorado Law School.

 Professor Huntington is an Associate Reporter on the ALI’s Restatement of the Law, Children and the Law project.